Skip to main content

 Apply

-You may want to share what you have learned in this lesson with your staff.
-During a staff meeting, you can also review the videos of teachers using the communication skills that help create an encouraging classroom.
-These videos would make great discussion starters.
-Staff members can think about when they use these communication skills with children.
+You may want to share this handout with your staff.
+During a staff meeting, you can also review the “Encouraging Classroom” included in the Learn section of this lesson.
+This would make a great discussion starter to get staff members thinking about when and how they use these communication skills with children.

 Glossary